textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 ### Slow website

-From the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel) set the 'Production status' to 'Testing' and load a page.
+From the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel) set the 'Production status' to 'Testing' and load a page.
 Textpattern records the time it takes to generate and send each page.
 View the HTML source and scroll to the bottom.
 You can check the runtime figure to distinguish between slowdowns during page generation, and those that occur afterwards (i.e. during page rendering).

 On a properly configured web server with a normal load and typical Textpattern templates and content, expected ranges are: